 Platform: Version: Alpha 3a Date: 1996-present

-Play 3 games simultaneously on one computer with one Joystick.
+Play 3 classic games simultaneously on one computer with one Joystick.
 3 games (Pacman, Pong, and Space-Invaders) are played at the same time.
 The games each take up a full screen, and are in either red, green, or blue.
 When two colours (games) overlap, the colours are mixed to generate the resulting colour, so it looks like all 3 games are transparent.
 It is possible to play all 3 games at once with one joystick, but you can also disable the graphics of the games, as well as adjust their brightness.
 A bit slow, but an original twist to three old games (ie. play them all at once).
 The Atari ST version of this game was a bit hurried because Andrei was about to leave for University (hence the v.0.5).
 The PC-DOS version was written some years later.

-The idea for the game originated from the way the Atari ST's screen -memory is layed out.
-It is layed out in bit-planes, so by choosing the paettes in such a way as to map pixel values resulting from mixed bitplanes to mixed primary colours, the colours automatically mixwhen they overlap.
-The PC's screen memory is layed out in a more chunky format, but as the PC is a lot faster, just a simple OR'ing of the pixel-values is used.
+The idea for the game originated from the way the Atari ST's screen -memory is laid out.
+It is laid out in bit-planes, so by choosing the paettes in such a way as to map pixel values resulting from mixed bitplanes to mixed primary colours, the colours automatically mixwhen they overlap.
+The PC's screen memory is laid out in a more chunky format, but as the PC is a lot faster, just a simple OR'ing of the pixel-values is used.